Kim Soo-hyun: 2014–2017: International popularity

 From 2013 to early 2014, Kim starred in SBS fantasy romance series My Love from the Star alongside Jun Ji-hyun.
 He also released two singles for the drama's soundtrack, titled "In Front of Your House" and "Promise".
 It became massively popular across Asia, especially in China; it had over 14.5 billion hits as of February 2014 on the online video platform iQIYI and also sparked trends in fashion, make-up and restaurants.

 Kim experienced explosive growth in popularity throughout Asia topping various popularity polls and became one of the most in-demand endorsers with 35 product endorsements.
 He won the Daesang (or "Grand Prize"), the highest award for television, at the 7th Korea Drama Awards and Most Popular Actor (TV) at 50th Baeksang Arts Awards.

 In 2015, Kim starred in KBS variety drama The Producers, written by My Love From the Star writer Park Ji-eun.
-The drama drew solid domestic ratings domestically, and was also sold to several countries internationally.
-Kim became one of the South Korea's favorite leading faces on TV according to the Korea Broadcast Advertising Corporation.
+The drama drew solid ratings domestically, and was also sold to several countries internationally.
+Kim became one of South Korea's favorite leading faces on TV according to the Korea Broadcast Advertising Corporation.
 Kim once again won the Daesang (or "Grand Prize") at the 8th Korea Drama Awards, 4th APAN Star Awards and the 2015 KBS Drama Awards for his acting performance.

 Kim's wax figure made in his image was displayed at Madame Tussauds, Hong Kong and Musée Grévin, Seoul in 2015.
 In the following year, he was listed under Forbes "30 Under 30 Asia list" which comprises 30 influential people under 30 years of age who have made substantial effect in their fields.

 Kim then starred in the action-noir film Real, directed by his cousin Lee Sa-rang, which premiered in June 2017.
 The film tanked at the box office and received negative reviews from the critics for its direction, storyline, characters' information; saying that only Kim saved the movie with his acting to some extent.

-On contrast, the film received favourable response after its arrival in Taiwan's cinema.
+In contrast, the film received favourable response after its arrival in Taiwan's cinema.
 Expat Korean Movie Critic/Blogger Pierce Conran included Real in his list of top 15 Korean Movies of 2017 for its uniqueness and originality.

-Kim temporarily left his venture into acting and enlisted to complete his obligatory military service of 21 months.
+In 2017, Kim took a hiatus from acting to complete his obligatory military service of 21 months.